danielmason89/FDV_103_group_project_colab/README.md

-# 🎓 FDV 103 Group Project – Vue.js Application
+# 🎓 FDV 103 Group Project – Vue.js/Tailwind CSS - CoLab

 Welcome to our collaborative Vue.js project for **FDV 103: JavaScript Frameworks** at McMaster University Continuing Education.
 This is part of our Experiential Learning component and represents a key deliverable in demonstrating our practical understanding of JavaScript, modern frameworks, and core web development skills.